alexandershaw4/SourceMesh/README.md

 Essentially it fits the gifti surface (or template brain mesh) to the sourcemodel co-ordinates (or atlas source coords) and allows plotting of functional overlays, networks (opt. with labels) and overlay-videos.
 It can also add atlas labels to non-atlas sourcemodel data.

+After installing, run checks for all functions using: RunChecks_().
+If it runs through without error, everything should be working.

 Includes some compiled cpp code as (linux) mex for speed up for Mac and Linux.
 If these cause problems, delete them.

 Usages: